aws-controllers-k8s/community/docs/content/docs/tutorials/autoscaling-example.md

 To learn more about Application Auto Scaling on a SageMaker endpoint, see the [Application Auto Scaling controller samples](https://github.com/aws-controllers-k8s/applicationautoscaling-controller/tree/main/samples/hosting-autoscaling-on-sagemaker) repository.
 ### Updates

-To update the `ScalableTarget` and `ScalingPolicy` parameters after the resources are created, make any changes to the `scalable-target.yaml` or `scaling-policy.yaml` files and reapply them with `kubectil apply`.
+To update the `ScalableTarget` and `ScalingPolicy` parameters after the resources are created, make any changes to the `scalable-target.yaml` or `scaling-policy.yaml` files and reapply them with `kubectl apply`.
 ```bash
 kubectl apply -f scalable-target.yaml
 kubectl apply -f scaling-policy.yaml.yaml